 A long history of relying on Shilajit to promote good gut health is not surprising when you consider the findings of the research highlighting various properties it has.

-Check out our article on how with Shilajit gut health may be supported.
+Check out our article on how through Shilajit gut health may be supported.

 11 – Inflammation

-A neutrophil is an inflammatory cell whish is known to exist where specific disorders or diseases are in the body.
+A neutrophil is an inflammatory cell that is known to exist where specific disorders or diseases are in the body.
 They are responsible for significant instances of tissue damage in such cases.

 Understood to be connected to thrombosis and vasculitis, when these neutrophils are present they can easily adhere to the cells and result in various complications.

-Exploration into Potassium Humate (which is the Potassuim salt found in Humic Acid), and it’s effect on neutrophils and inflammation have found that it is effective at blocking complement activation.
-In this study Potassium Humate (C9H8K2O4) was also attributed with being able to inhibit pro-inflammatory cytokines.
+Exploration into Potassium Humate (which is the Potassium salt found in Humic Acid), and its effect on neutrophils and inflammation have found that it is effective at blocking complement activation.
+In this study, Potassium Humate (C9H8K2O4) was also attributed to being able to inhibit pro-inflammatory cytokines.
 [33, 34]

-Like other areas in research, deeper studies are needed in relation to the broader scope of potential anti-inflammatory properties within Shilajit.
+Like other areas in research, deeper studies are needed in relation to the broader scope of potential anti-inflammatory properties arising from the Shilajit benefits.